 Rattlesnakes have the most deadly venom of any snake in North America.
 They can be found as far north as southern Canada, and as far south as Argentina.
-There are many snakes that look like rattlesnakes but aren’t nearly as deadly.
+There are many snakes that look like rattlesnakes but aren’t nearly as dangerous.
 Rattlesnakes possess a hemotoxic venom that they use to rapidly kill and digest their prey.
 But, fortunately for humans, rattlers would much rather bite a nice mouse or rat than attack a human.

 Here, we’ll learn about the eight species of snake most commonly confused with rattlesnakes.
 Why is it important to know the difference?
 Well, no matter the type of snake, you should avoid handling it.
 Remember, all snakes are wild animals, and don’t want to be touched.
 But, in the case of the rattlesnake, it’s especially important to know whether the snake you’re looking at is, or isn’t, a rattler.
 Rattlesnake bites can become life-threatening if left untreated, whereas the bites of other, non-venomous snakes, are not life-threatening.